DougBurke/sherpa/docs/plots/backends.rst

    parameters.

-   In particular, that chnging the backend might not work for plot functions in Sherpa's UI layer such as `sherpa.astro.plot.plot_data` because those work with objects underneath that are not updated when the plotting backend is changed.
+   In particular, that chnging the backend might not work for plot functions in Sherpa's UI layer such as `sherpa.astro.ui.plot_data` because those work with objects underneath that are not updated when the plotting backend is changed.